 It wasn't zero.

+I still take my laptop to the gym sometimes.
 The heatmap is still green.
 Just a little less green than it used to be.